TV Patrol: TV Patrol Weekend

-After a brief time in the mid-1980s and 1990s, TV Patrol first aired on weekends as an occasional special broadcast.
-Its first weekend broadcast in September 2001 featured news about the American–Afghan battle during the War in Afghanistan and also covered the September 11 attacks.
-It also covered the Oakwood mutiny on July 27, 2003, and the network's coverage of former U.S. President George W. Bush's state visit to the Philippines on October 18, 2003.
-The weekend edition was anchored by veteran broadcasters Mari Kaimo, Pia Hontiveros and Erwin Tulfo.
+TV Patrol first aired on weekends as an occasional special broadcast during major breaking news coverage.
+Its first special weekend broadcasts in September 2001 featured news about the American–Afghan battle during the War in Afghanistan and coverage of the September 11 attacks.
+TV Patrol also aired as part of the network's coverage during the Oakwood mutiny on July 27, 2003, and former U.S. President George W. Bush's state visit to the Philippines on October 18, 2003.
+These special weekend editions were anchored by Mari Kaimo, Pia Hontiveros and Erwin Tulfo.

-The weekend editions premiered on Saturday edition newscast program of TV Patrol Sabado premiered on February 14, 2004 at 6:00 p.m.
-PHT on the network's Saturday and Sunday evening line-up replacing The Weekend News and Buttercup, while the Sunday edition newscast program of TV Patrol Linggo premiered on May 9, 2004 of the same time at 6:00 p.m.
-PHT on the eve of the 2004 elections that is covered by ABS-CBN as Halalan 2004.
+TV Patrol Sabado premiered on February 14, 2004 at 6:30 p.m.
+PHT on the network's Saturday evening lineup, while the Sunday edition – TV Patrol Linggo premiered on May 9, 2004 at 6:00 p.m.
+PHT on the eve of the 2004 elections.
 Henry Omaga-Diaz and Ces Drilon served as the first anchors of both weekend editions.
-At the beginning, both editions were complemented by The Weekend News as ABS-CBN's weekend newscasts, with TV Patrol Sabado and TV Patrol Linggo as early-evening newscast and The Weekend News as late-night newscast until it was cancelled more than a year later.
-During this period, the weekend editions used to occupy middle evening time slots between 8:00 and 10:00 p.m.
+Upon launch, both editions were complemented by The Weekend News as ABS-CBN's weekend newscasts, with TV Patrol Sabado and TV Patrol Linggo for the evening primetime slot and The Weekend News on late-night until TWN was cancelled after just over a year.
+After the late-evening complement ended broadcasts, the weekend editions were moved to occupy middle evening time slots before 10:00 p.m.
 PHT.
-It also shared identical title card, opening theme, and graphics with the then-TV Patrol World.
+It also shared an identical title card, opening theme, and graphics with the then-TV Patrol World.

-On June 18, 2005, Bernadette Sembrano replaced Drilon, who left the weekend edition for ABS-CBN Insider.
-On July 8, 2006, Alex Santos replaced Omaga-Diaz, who left the weekend edition for Bandila.
+On June 18, 2005, Bernadette Sembrano replaced Drilon, as the latter became the anchorwoman for the late-evening weeknight ABS-CBN Insider.
+On July 8, 2006, Alex Santos replaced Omaga-Diaz, who became anchorman for Insiders replacement, Bandila.

-On July 3, 2010, three days after the revamp of the regular edition, the two weekend editions were merged into TV Patrol Weekend.
+On July 3, 2010, three days after the revamp of the regular edition, the two weekend editions were merged into TV Patrol Weekend and moved to an earlier timeslot of 5:00 p.m. every Saturday and 5:45 pm every Sunday.

 On November 26, 2011, Sembrano and Santos were replaced by Pinky Webb and Alvin Elchico.
-The newscast also had an earlier timeslot of 5:00 p.m. every Saturday.

 On May 6, 2015, Webb left the network to later join CNN Philippines.
-Various female ABS-CBN reporters/anchors rotated as the interim anchor pairing with Elchico until Zen Hernandez became her permanent replacement on July 9, 2016.
+Various female ABS-CBN reporters rotated as the interim co-anchor with Elchico until Zen Hernandez permanently replaced her on July 9, 2016.

 On April 1, 2018, the weekend edition started to be shown in high definition.
 Beginning March 21, 2020, the program expanded to 45 minutes in weekends, and on March 28 began airing on both TeleRadyo and ABS-CBN News Channel for the first time in 16 years (Sundays only, with program beginning a Saturday broadcast on ANC beginning April 25 that same year).
 The broadcast's return to DZMM TeleRadyo was the first to be aired there after ten years of absence.